-- 2.75 This briefing paper has provided an overview of the landscape and visual aspects of the site, which lies within the Green Belt, and provided landscape evidence of the suitability of the site for sustainable development in this regard.
-The conclusions in respect of these matters is summarised below. - 2.76 The site contains no designated environmental assets.
-There is no intervisibilty with Knowle Conservation Areas and associated listed buildings.
-There is the potential for heavily filtered views from Knowle Locks and the Grand Union Canal Walk approximately 800m to the east.
-Development is also likely to be visible from residential receptors along Kenilworth Road.
-Consideration should also be given to the Warwick Road approach to Knowle, although the character is already heavily influenced by the garden centre.
+- 2.77 This briefing paper has provided an overview of the landscape and visual aspects of the site, which lies within the Green Belt, and provided landscape evidence of the suitability of the site for sustainable development in this regard.
+The conclusions in respect of these matters is summarised below. - 2.78 The site contains no designated environmental assets.
+There is no intervisibility with any Conservation Area.
+There is the potential for filtered, glimpsed views from the south.
+Development will be visible from residential receptors along Balsall Street.
+Consideration should also be given to the Balsall Street approach to Balsall Common, although the character is already influenced by the existing development.
+Further consideration should be given to the southern boundary treatment to prevent visual encroachment to the open countryside to the south.
 These receptors will need careful consideration in the masterplan process to ensure a sensitive approach.
-With appropriate strategies in place development at the site could comply with all relevant policy and guidance at local and national level. - 2.77 This preliminary landscape and visual appraisal finds that the character of the site is more heavily influenced by the settlement edge than the surrounding countryside.
-This would be exacerbated if development adjacent to Warwick Road as indicated in the draft local plan were to come forward. - 2.78 The landscape and visual based assessment of how the site and its features contribute towards the purposes of the Green Belt is summarised below: - Purpose 1 the site currently contains some built development and is influenced by various detractors which compromise its openness and give parts of the site a suburban character.
-The site has clear defensible boundaries on 3 sides, the eastern boundary would benefit from some strengthening; - Purpose 2 development of the site would not bring the settlement of Knowle closer to Temple Balsall and is beyond the threshold for merging with Coventry; - Purpose 3 in landscape character terms, the site currently has a strong semi-urban character with a fragmented mosaic of built, urban fringe, and agricultural land uses, and is influenced by the garden centre to the south.
-As discussed above should development adjacent to Warwick Road come forward in the manner proposed within the draft local plan the site could be considered infill.
-Furthermore, considered masterplanning would safeguard any encroachment into the countryside; - Purpose 4 there is no proximity or intervisibility with the historic core of a town and thus the area does not perform against this function; and - Purpose 5 The site is entirely contained within the Green Belt and does therefore perform positively against this function.
-However, as demonstrated above, with the identified need for some development within the Green Belt, some development can occur in this location while preventing merging of settlements, encroachment and unrestricted sprawl.
+With appropriate strategies in place development at the site could comply with all relevant policy and guidance at local and national level. - 2.79 This preliminary landscape and visual appraisal finds that the character of the site is more heavily influenced by the settlement edge than the surrounding countryside. - 2.80 The landscape and visual based assessment of how the site and its features contribute towards the purposes of the Green Belt is summarised below:

-2.79 Thus, it is considered that the site could reasonably be removed from the Green Belt and developed in accordance with the sound masterplanning principles without harm to the integrity of the Green Belt overall.
+- Purpose 1 the site currently contains one residential property and a farm shop access road, which compromises its openness to some degree.
+The site has clear defensible boundaries on all sides; - Purpose 2 development of the site would not bring the settlement of Balsall Common closer to Kenilworth or any of the smaller settlements to the south or west; - Purpose 3 in landscape character terms, the site currently has a strong suburban and is influenced by the current settlement edge on three sides as well as the farm shop business to the south which is accessed via a tarmacked route through the site.
+As discussed above, considered masterplanning along the southern boundary would safeguard any encroachment into the countryside; - Purpose 4 there is no proximity or intervisibility with the historic core of a town and thus the area does not perform against this function; and - Purpose 5 The site is entirely contained within the Green Belt and does therefore perform positively against this function.
+However, as demonstrated above, with the identified need for some development within the Green Belt, some development can occur in this location while preventing merging of settlements, encroachment and unrestricted sprawl. - 2.81 A comparison assessment of the land at Frog Lane found that this contributes a stronger performance against three of the Green Belt purposes and the development of it would have particular effect on the rural character and setting of Frog Lane to the south and east. - 2.82 Thus, it is considered that the Oakes Farm site could reasonably be removed from the Green Belt and developed in accordance with the sound masterplanning principles without harm to the integrity of the Green Belt overall.